girltoy/JungleWar/docs/jobs/submitJobText.md

 - `modelId: string`
   - The model identifier, e.g. "ed542963de"
 - `version: string`
   - The model’s version number.
-It follows the semantic versioning for
+It follows the semantic versioning format, e.g. "1.0.1"
+- `explain?: boolean`
+  - If the model supports explainability, setting this to `true` will return an explanation of the predict